Category:.NET

 We can now add members to interface and provide an implementation for those members.
 This feature enables an API author to add methods to an interface in a future version without breaking source or library with the existing implementation.
 Very much like Java’s “Default Methods“.

-By the way, this feature requires support in the CLI/CLR and programmes that take advantage of this feature cannot run on earlier versions of the platform.
+By the way, this feature requires support in the CLI/CLR — programs that take advantage of it cannot run on earlier versions of the platform.

 Following class implements this interface need not implement its concrete method: